j23414/mango-user-guide/quickstart.md

 ```
 ![](imgs/img26.png)

 Right click to start the force-directed layout.
+Notice that the background will dim.
+Right click again to stop the force-directed layout and the background will revert to normal.

 ![](imgs/sum08.png)